Where do you check-in and what time does the boat depart and return?

 No, we don’t visit an island or pontoon as we have a beautiful 3 story luxury catamaran that is moored on the outer reef while you enjoy the magnificence of the Great Barrier Reef.

-Also available are digital underwater cameras available to hire with a SD card for an additional $10.00.
+You can also hire digital underwater cameras onboard with an SD card for an additional $10 AUD.

 Reef quality – Current state of Reef